 Absolutely!
-Richmond Green and McCall Par 3 courses are both 9 hole Par 3 courses and are easy enough for beginner golfers.
-We also have "Family" Rates on those courses - only $36 for 4 (includes our club rentals for you)!
+McCall Par 3 has a 9 hole Par 3 course and is easy enough for beginner golfers.
+We also have "Family" Rates at this course - only $37 for 4 (includes our club rentals for you)!

 Yes!
 The City of Calgary Recreation provides lessons for adults, women, juniors and seniors at McCall Lake, Confederation Park and Shaganappi Point golf courses.
 Our lessons are taught by professional instructors from the National Golf Academy, which also offers their own private, group and semi-private lessons.
 Check out our Golf Lessons page for details.

 We have driving ranges at Confederation Park, McCall Lake and Shaganappi Point.
 When you arrive at the golf course, buy your range tokens in the clubhouse and head out to the range at your leisure – no advance booking is required.
 If you don't have clubs, you can rent them at a nominal cost at those courses.
 Note: club rentals are not available during COVID-19.